 When Microsoft Teams was first announced in 2016, Slack was already an established name amongst the best workplace collaboration tools.
 However, soon Microsoft Teams has become one of the preferred Slack alternatives.
-Microsoft Teams is an online collaboration platform and app that integrates different productivity software and group chat platforms with Microsoft Office 365.
+Microsoft Teams is an online collaboration platform and app that integrates different productivity software and group chat platforms with Microsoft 365 business basic.

 Let’s Get Started: Slack Vs Microsoft Teams

 - File Sharing & Collaboration

 - Video Calls & Web Conferencing